andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 For whatever reason Mark always referred to Linda by her full name, a practice that was adopted by the rest of the company.

+"Who is the first one to come out with the straw cup?"

+"Right here!
+Uncle Andy!"

+Allie asks, "are you actually an uncle?"

+"To my friends' pets I am"